 Basic contact information

-What does failure mean for this project?
+What does failure mean for the project?

 Step 2: Formulating A Plan

-Projects (if any) that have been completed in the business' past that are similar to the current project, and the successes and failures associated with that project.
+If any projects have been completed in the business' past that are similar to the current project, and the successes and failures associated with that project.

-The business' brand guidelines
+The business' brand guidelines.